-The second season of the Indian Premier League coincided with the 2009 Indian General Elections, hence the BCCI decided to shift the tournament to South Africa, a move which injected almost $100 million in the South African economy.
+The second season of the Indian Premier League coincided with the 2009 Indian General Elections, hence the BCCI decided to shift the tournament to South Africa, a move which injected almost $100 million into the South African economy.
 The tournament was one of the most widely watched and appreciated cricketing events of all time, shattering many viewing records.
-Legendary Australian keeper Adam Gilchrist led his Deccan Chargers team to an inspirational title win, almost single handedly.
+Legendary Australian keeper Adam Gilchrist led his Deccan Chargers team to an inspirational title win, almost single-handedly.

 |Most Valuable Player||Adam Gilchrist of the Deccan Chargers|

 |Most Wickets (Purple Cap)||R P Singh of Deccan Chargers with 23 wickets|

 |Most Runs (Orange Cap)||Mathew Hayden of Chennai Superkings with 572 runs|

 The 2010 edition of the Indian Premier League saw the tournament head back to India.
 It was the first edition of the IPL that was telecasted live on the online streaming platform Youtube as well.
 This tournament saw the emergence of the Chennai Superkings as the dominant force of the league as they dominated their way to the title, defeating Mumbai Indians in the final under the able leadership of MS Dhoni.

 |Most Valuable Player||Sachin Tendulkar of the Mumbai Indians|